 Want to check your MOT?
 Simply enter your car’s registration number, and we’ll instantly provide the date when your MOT expires.

-Enter your car registration number and postcode, and click ‘Check Now’.
+Enter your car registration number and click ‘Check Now’.

 No upfront registration required - email or personal information is not needed.